dikshant182004/dfd/README.md

 ## Jumpstart Your Jupyter Notebook Experience in PyCharm

 To start working with Jupyter notebooks in PyCharm:
--Set Up Your Environment:
+- Set Up Your Environment:
--Create a new Python project.
+- Create a new Python project.
--Specify a virtual environment.
+- Specify a virtual environment.
--Install the Jupyter package.
+- Install the Jupyter package.
--Open or Create a Notebook:
+- Open or Create a Notebook:
--Open an existing `.ipynb` file or create a new one.
+- Open an existing `.ipynb` file or create a new one.
--Edit and Add Cells:
+- Edit and Add Cells:
--Add and edit source cells in the notebook as needed.
+- Add and edit source cells in the notebook as needed.
--Execute Code Cells:
+- Execute Code Cells:

 Execute any of the code cells to start the `Jupyter server` and run your code.